Guavalines/rails-stupid-coaching/README.md

+## This is a short execution flow app

 This app explores the following:
 - conditional and looping structures
 - execution flow and control structures that modify the program flow (ie if/unless...else...end, while/until...end).